 - Expected track and the "cone of uncertainty" about the hurricane’s possible path, a new feature that more accurately conveys hurricanes’ lack of predictability

 - Postings of the towers that have gone to, or are expected to go to, ATC Zero status, and airports that have been closed

 - Additional relevant information such as route closures or recovery NOTAM information

 Depending on the magnitude of the hurricane, a recovery TFR will go into effect approximately 24 hours prior to the storm’s eye making landfall.
 At that time, the primary concern of the people in the FAA's Event Management Center (EMC) is the evacuation of people from the hurricane’s path.
 Once the storm hits and dissipates, the priority then changes to search and rescue operations.

 Recovery efforts vary depending on the extent of damage and severity of the hurricane.
 During the final stage of restoration, a help phone line will be posted to request access to the TFR area.

 At that point, priority is given to aircraft and resources that are participating in the restoration of infrastructure and essential services.
 Prior to flying into recovery areas, pilots should double-check for NOTAMs regarding the status of the airport.

 NBAA ATS also recommends calling the FBO to determine what services they may have available and inquire about conditions of the runways and taxiways as part of your pre-flight briefing.

 NBAA Airspace Alerts are informational in nature.
-Officials current NOTAMs are available from Flight Service Stations at 1-800-WX-BRIEF.
+Official current NOTAMs are available from Flight Service Stations at 1-800-WX-BRIEF.
 Notices, restrictions, and advisories may change at any time and without notice.
 Do not attempt any operation in the National Airspace System without first obtaining and understanding a thorough pre-flight briefing.
-In addition to talking to a FSS specialist, operators can use the FAA NAIMES web site to check for the latest TFRs.
+In addition to talking to a FSS specialist, operators can use the FNS NOTAM Search to check for the latest TFRs.